 1. Start your day at the Roman Arena

-The amphitheatre used to be outside the cities walls in Roman times and has lasted throughout centuries as the city expanded around it.
+The amphitheatre used to be outside the city’s walls in Roman times and has lasted for centuries as the city expanded around it.
 While the entertainment program is very different from that of the Roman era, the arena still functions as an entertainment venue today, and it is possible to see operas and plays there.

 2. Trace the setting for the love story of Romeo and Juliet

 Next to the Roman Arena, you will find signposts leading you towards the town centre and Romeo and Juliet’s house – or rather the houses that are said to have inspired the play.
 We heard that one of the houses was actually built after the play was written, but nonetheless, if you are a fan of the tale, both houses are worth the stop.